 These cases are “never events,” meaning in an ordinary, prudent environment they should never happen.
 Negligence, carelessness, irresponsibility, and incompetence contribute to most medical malpractice cases in Maryland.
 If a practitioner or medical facility caused your injuries, you may have grounds for a lawsuit.

-A conversation with one of our medical malpractice attorneys could change your life.
+A conversation with one of our Bethesda medical malpractice attorneys could change your life.
 Let us explain the laws in Maryland that may give you and your family the right to file a claim for financial compensation.
 The at-fault party could owe you for your medical bills, pain and suffering, and mental anguish associated with medical malpractice.
 A doctor or hospital could also owe you additional damages for a loved one’s wrongful death.
 Learn more about your case today.
-Schedule a consultation online with our medical malpractice lawyer or by calling (888) 497-5173.
+Schedule a consultation online with our medical malpractice lawyer or by contacting us.